clap-rs/clap/README.md

 ## Why

-I use [docopt](https://crates.io/crates/docopt) since  long time.
-I really like the fact that you have a structure with the parsed argumentThat's like going back to the : no need to convert `String` to `f64`, no useless `unwrap`.
-But in another hand, I don't like to write by hand the usage string.
+I use [docopt](https://crates.io/crates/docopt) since a long time (pre rust 1.0).
+I really like the fact that you have a structure with the parsed argument: no need to convert `String` to `f64`, no useless `unwrap`.
+But on the other hand, I don't like to write by hand the usage string.
 That's like going back to the golden age of WYSIWYG editors.
+Field naming is also a bit artificial.

 Today, the new standard to read command line arguments in Rust is [clap](https://crates.io/crates/clap).
 This library is so feature full!
-But I think there is one downside: even if you can validate arument, expressing that an argument is required, you still need to transform something looking like a hashmap of string vectors to something useful for your application.
+But I think there is one downside: even if you can validate argument and expressing that an argument is required, you still need to transform something looking like a hashmap of string vectors to something useful for your application.

 Now, there is stable custom derive.
 Thus I can add to clap the automatic conversion that I miss.
 Here is the result.